techzzt/Basal-ganglia-neuron-models/README.md

-# CBTC circuit Simulation
+# CBTC circuit simulation

-A computational model of the basal ganglia network using Brian2 library
+A computational model of the basal ganglia network using the Brian2 library

 ## Start